George Lucas Educational Foundation

 For more theater games that support learning, check out the many articles that Child’s Play NY founder Jocelyn Greene has written for Edutopia.

-Editor’s note: This summary was written with support from Edutopia’s custom AI tool.
+Editor’s note: This summary was written with support from Edutopia’s custom AI tool, which prioritizes information from our archive of educational content.

 Arts & Letters 305 United